Is it safe for US citizens to travel to Bali in May since the alleged terrorist threats from March 2012?

 I am from Indonesia, I just want to inform how about Bali after terrorist threat.
 For Information, our government has been seriously to handle this issue.
 It proves from our condition to day.
 I wish not only to day but also in future there is no terrorist again.
 You can show our condition especially in Bali form TV.
 There are so many people visited to Bali after this issue, even Some movie from Hollywood such as Eat Pray Love was taken in Bali.
 So, don't be afraid to visit to Indonesia, such as Bali.
 We are not terrorism country.

-Regard , Ziah :) about 6 years ago
+Regard , Ziah :) over 6 years ago

-There are more bombs and guns in the US, you are more likely to get shot at home about 6 years agoAnswered by Rob K via WorldNomads.com
+There are more bombs and guns in the US, you are more likely to get shot at home over 6 years agoAnswered by Rob K via WorldNomads.com